 Bouddi has it all – a famous boardwalk, hiking trails, camping grounds, cycle routes, guided Aboriginal heritage tours, fishing spots, lookouts, and some of the Central Coast’s most stunning beaches.

 This award-winning tourist destination is a must-visit.
 Offering horse riding, quad biking, kayaking, abseiling, eco-villas, and glamping tents, all set in the stunning surrounds of the Glenworth Valley, this is the definition of adventure.

 7. Learn to surf

-As a beachside region, the Central Coast has a strong surf culture so why not take a lesson and get out on the waves?
+As a beachside region, the Central Coast has a strong surf culture.
+Why not take a lesson and get out on the waves?
 Check out Central Coast Surf Academy, Sals Surf School, or Norah Head Surf Coaching.

 Head into the treetops for swinging, flying, and bouncing adventures in the great eucalypt trees of Ourimbah State Forest.
 Choose from 8 ropes courses, 2 zip coasters, or the bouncy interconnected spaces of Networld.
 Fun for the whole family!

 The trendy Long Jetty strip has plenty to keep you occupied.
 Spend the day exploring some of the Coast’s best coffee and cafes, a yoga studio, tattoo shops, float tank room, art gallery, cocktail bar, and dozens of boutique shops.